Ecobank Zimbabwe

-Ecobank Zimbabwe Limited (EZL), is a commercial bank in Zimbabwe.
+Ecobank Zimbabwe Limited (EZW), is a commercial bank in Zimbabwe.
 It is one of the commercial banks licensed by the Reserve Bank of Zimbabwe and a subsidiary of Togo-based Ecobank.

 Ecobank Zimbabwe is a small financial services provider in Zimbabwe, serving large corporate clients, upscale retail customers and medium to large business enterprises.
 The company’s services include personal banking, business banking, global banking and agricultural finance.
 As of June 2013, the bank's shareholders' equity was estimated at US$42.8 million, and total assets were valued at US$120.2 million.

 History

 The bank was established in 2002 as Premier Finance Group, a merchant bank.